Skip to main content

 Students evaluate the effectiveness and significance of how literary worlds are constructed and what they illuminate, forming and defending considered judgements

 A focused account of the rubric's most demanding verb, evaluate.
-The difference between analysing how a world is built and judging how well and how significantly it is built, why evaluation must rest on criteria rather than taste, and how to write a thesis that takes an arguable position on a literary world and defends it.
+The difference between analysing how a world is built and judging how well and how significantly it is built, why evaluation must rest on criteria rather than taste, and how to write a thesis that takes a position and defends it.

 Reviewed by: AI editorial process; not yet individually human-reviewed